 While the men and women who serve in The Old Guard possess spotless records and impeccable military bearing, they arrive at Fort Myer, Virginia, ready to undergo rigorous training.
 Building 246, home to the Regimental Orientation Program, plays a vital role in this process.

-Initially constructed in the 1880s, Building 246 was last updated more than 25 years ago.
+Initially constructed in 1896, Building 246 was last updated more than 25 years ago.
 After decades of continuous, heavy use, the building experienced leaky windows, building drafts, inadequate insulation, and potential mold issues.
 It was time to improve living conditions while meeting current safety and security requirements.
 But, as part of the Fort Myer Historic District, a National Historic Landmark, the historic building envelope also needed to remain untouched.